GaryAllanJackson/ExcelControlledAutomater/README.md

 Wait for element presence               |Wait up to 20 seconds for the presence of an element based on the selector type and selector                               |20                                      |
 Reset Sheet                             |Clears the Commands Sheet                                                                                                  |                                        |
 ----------------------------------------------------------------------------------------------------------------
 Sample Excel CommandScripts.xlsx file.
+Tab must be named CommandScripts.
+Simple rule to remember, if you are interacting with an element, you must provided the Selector_type and Selector for that element.
+If you are attempting to compare a value, you must provide the Expected value in the Expected column.
+The default value for comparing the URL after navigation is current_url.

-Tab must be names CommandScripts Command                        |Selector_type   |Selector                           |Text or URL                            |Expected                      |Actual|Description (50 characters or less for best presentation results) |
+Command                        |Selector_type   |Selector                           |Text or URL                            |Expected                      |Actual|Description (50 characters or less for best presentation results) |
 Print Step Description         |                |                                   |========[ Start MySite Test ]==========|                              |      |Print start of test to run                                        |
 Navigate                       |                |                                   |https://www.mycoolsite.com/en-us       |current_url                   |      |Navigate to URL & check that Navigate URL matches current url     |